 You keep your food on ice to keep the food from going bad.
 But what keeps the ice from going bad?

-3 On Your Side Health Reporter Stephanie Stahl reveals the light bulb’s potential dark side.
+3 On Your Side Health Reporter Stephanie Stahl explains what happened, and why families are so desperate.

 With skin cancer rates on the rise, choosing sunscreen is an important job that needs to be done correctly.

 They’ve been on the market for years, but as Health Watch reporter Stephanie Stahl show us, this is the first time tobacco companies are getting in the game.

 There’s a new, easy and more convenient way to help injuries heal faster.

 The suit was filed against New Rich City Trading Corporation, as well as president and owner, Ms. Xiaoping Sun, and manager, Mr. Si Yan Chuen.

 Shoppers in the U.S. will soon have more information about where their meat comes from after new federal labeling rules went into effect Thursday.

 “They’re trying to make sense for the public, to make it simple for them,” Dr. Antony Benedetto said.

 As 3 On Your side consumer reporter Jim Donovan finds ice cream is having an identity crisis!